 In 2017, Novaremed moved from Israel to Basel, Switzerland, which is one of the most important biotech and pharma clusters in Europe.
 This relocation allowed the company to gain access to experienced clinical development staff and services and investor capital.

-Novaremed is currently preparing for a global Phase IIb study in DNP.
+Novaremed is currently preparing for a global Phase II study in DNP.

-NRD.E1 is an orally available compound for the treatment of Diabetic Neuropathic Pain (DNP).
+NRD.E1 is a new chemical entity, that is orally available and being developed for the treatment of Diabetic Neuropathic Pain (DNP).
 Our Founder, Dr. Eli Kaplan identified and patented the active components of a traditional remedy used in Siberia to treat inflammation and pain.